 The USDA collects weekly crop conditions throughout the growing season.
 The crop is rated as either: very poor, poor, fair, good, or excellent.
 For wheat, these estimates are reported for a few weeks in late fall and then the estimates start again in the spring.
 As shown by Ibendahl in previous reports on AgManager.info, these crop reports can be used to build a model to predict final crop yields.
-In this publication, Ibendahl estimates Kansas wheat yields based on the week #10 (March 11, 2025) crop condition report from NASS.
-The history of week 10 is limited.
-As the growing season progresses, the past history becomes more complete.
-By week 15, model will be based on a full 30-year history.
+In this publication, Ibendahl estimates Kansas wheat yields based on the week #14 (April 9, 2025) crop condition report from NASS.
+The crop condition history of week 14 includes a full 30-year history.

-As of week 10 in Kansas, for the winter wheat crop, 5% was rated very poor, 12% was poor, 31% was fair, 45% was good, and 7% was excellent.
+As of week 14 in Kansas, for the winter wheat crop, 5% was rated very poor, 12% was poor, 32% was fair, 45% was good, and 6% was excellent.
 While it is still very early in the wheat season, this paper explains the model process and projects a possible yield.
 This paper is part of a weekly estimate of wheat yields for 2025 in Kansas.
 Results from this paper can be compared to the crop reporting district predicted yields based on drought monitor data.
 All of these reports are on AgManager.info.